What are the aims of this leaflet?

-Self care (What can I do?)
+Self-care (What can I do?)

-- Check your skin regularly for new patches.
+- Check your skin regularly for new patches

 |Vitamin D advice

-Where can I get more information about Bowen’s disease?
+Where can I get more information about squamous cell carcinoma in situ?

-Web link to detailed leaflets:
+Web links to detailed leaflets:

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.